MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M17_Monitoring_Application_Performance_with_Application_Insights.md

     > **Note**: If you got prompted with 'The command requires the extension application-insights.
 Do you want to install it now?', type Y and press enter.

-1. Now we need to connect our Application Insights to our web application.
+1. Let us connect the Application Insights to our web application.

     ```bash
     az monitor app-insights component connect-webapp --app $WEBAPPNAME \